Connect with this web designer

 Google Analytics is a free analytics service that provides insights like the number of people landing on a landing page, where they exit from, and the number of pages visited.
 Also: whether they leave quickly, the device type they use, and session history.

 SEO is about lifting a website to the head of search engine results pages so that it achieves more visitors.
-It is also instrumental in gaining more conversions once prospects are on the site by working hand-in-hand with its design.
+It is also instrumental in gaining more conversions once prospects are on the site.
+Get on top in Wollongong.

 webThemes has a semi-professional photographer who can take images of your business.
 Google advises that photos specific to a business are superior to using stock photos.
 Ask webThemes to give you a price for photos in and around Wollongong.